IQSS/dataverse/doc/sphinx-guides/source/admin/external-tools.rst

 When a file has a preview available, a preview icon will appear next to that file in the file listing on the dataset page.
 On the file page itself, the preview will appear in a Preview tab either immediately or once a guestbook has been filled in or terms, if any, have been agreed to.

-File level explore tools can also show previews if they have been designed to show a simplified view for embedding in the file page and if the ``hasPreviewMode`` parameter is set to ``true``.

 File Level Configure Tools
 ++++++++++++++++++++++++++